jonpugh/ash/README.md

 # Ash: Site Alias Shell

 A global CLI to list sites and run commands on them.
+Very similar to global `drush site:alias` command.

 ## Overview